 Take the at-home Heart Health Test to measure indicators of cholesterol, blood sugar, and inflammation—all of which play key roles in heart disease risk.

-Heart arrhythmia is a heart condition in which the person has an abnormal heartbeat.
-The heartbeat can be too slow, too fast, or irregular.
+A heart arrhythmia is an abnormal heartbeat.
+The heart can beat too slow, too fast, or with an irregular rhythm.

 A heartbeat that is irregular or abnormal affects how well the heart can pump blood.
 The condition can be caused by congenital heart defects, smoking, a history of heart attack, or certain medications.
 Symptoms include a fast or slow heartbeat, chest pain, shortness of breath, and dizziness.